GracesGames/InteractiveTileMap/docs/features.md

 ***

-The __Interactive Tile Map__ provides:
+The __Interactive Tile Map__ provides functionality to:

-* Replacing tiles with actors
+* Replace tiles with actors
-* Replacing tiles with paper flipbook actors or paper flipbook components
+* Replace tiles with paper flipbook actors or paper flipbook components
-* Attach the spawned actor or component to the tile map actor
+* Attach the spawned actor or component to the paper tile map actor
-* Have the actor receive a custom event on spawn including the tile User Data
+* Have the actor receive a custom event on spawn including the tile User Data Name
-* Finds and returns tile transforms for your own use case (e.g. spawn points)
+* Find and return tile transforms for your own use case (e.g. spawn points)
-* Clearing tiles that should only exist in the tile map
+* Clear tiles that should only exist in the tile map
 * Identify tiles by Tile Identifier (i.e. TileSet + Index) or tile User Data Name
 * Include and exclude specific layers to improve performance